reactioncommerce/reaction-docs/developer/testing/testing-tutorial.md

  });
 ````

-So we as mentioned, the first line "stubs" our the role check to always return false.
+So as we have mentioned, the first line "stubs" our the role check to always return false.
 Then we execute the method
 (it doesn't matter what product ID we use since it shouldn't get that far) and we expect it to throw an
 access denied error.
 Since we have stubbed out the role check, after we are done with our test we need to
 `restore` the method back to it's original state so that other code executes as normal.